diogoneves07/bemtvjs/README.md

 **Bemtv**(Abbreviation of the bird's name [Bem-te-vi](https://pt.wikipedia.org/wiki/Bem-te-vi)) is a JavaScript library that brings a new approach to creating interactive UIs.

+Bemtv uses a template change detection system instead of detecting changes to variables or properties.

+> **IMPORTANT: Bemtv is a recent project that is improving every day and seeking stability, read the releases to stay informed of what has changed.**

+> Don't forget to give the project your star up, as it encourages us to keep developing.

 ## Why Bemtv?

 Minimalist, lightweight (even with a markup language and a CSS-in-JS library **integrated into the template**), and a Router.